 The next step when installing over an existing version is to check for existing configuration files.
-As of XFree86 version 3.9.18, the run-time configuration files are installed by default under /etc/X11 instead of under /usr/X11R6/lib/X11.
-The installer will move the existing ones for you and create the necessary symbolic links.
-If you do not want to have these configuration files under /etc/X11, then you should answer "no" when asked about it.
-Answering "no" here also means that the new configuration files will be installed in the old /usr/X11R6/lib/X11 location.
+On most platforms, the run-time configuration files are installed by default under /etc/X11 instead of under /usr/X11R6/lib/X11.
+The installer will give you the option of moving any that are in the old location, creating the necessary symbolic links.
+If you do not want to have them moved, then you should answer "no" when asked about it.
+If you have no exiting run-time configuration files in the /etc/X11, then the new configuration files will be installed in /usr/X11R6/lib/X11 instead.

 Note: for the rare systems that do not have symbolic links, this question will not be asked.
 The default answer is "yes" because that is best for most situations.
-It is our new default.
 It makes it easier to share the /usr/X11R6 directory between multiple hosts, and allows it to be mounted read-only.
 If you do not need these features, then you can safely answer "no" if you do not want them moved.

 When installing over an existing version, you will be prompted before each set of configuration files is installed.
 If you haven't made any Customisations to your existing configuration files, then you can safely answer "yes" for each of these.
 If you have made customisations, you can try answering "no".
-If you run into problems later, you may need to manually merge your customisations into the new version of the configuration files.
-The configuration files can all be found in the Xetc.tgz tarball.
-See the section below (section 4., page 5) about manual installation for information about extracting them separately.
+If you run into problems later, you may need to manually merge your customisations into the the new version of the configuration files.
+If your platform uses customised xinit or xdm configuration files, overwriting them may prevent your usual desktop from coming up after installing XFree86.
+For this reason you may wish to answer "no" when prompted for those files.
+An important set of files to answer "yes" to is the xkb files.
+If they are not up to date you may run into problems running the latest XFree86 server.